Anti-Doping Policy

 Education is key

 At the very end, a certificate of completion will generate, which all athletes and coaches are encouraged to save this for their own records.
 You may be asked to produce this certificate as proof of completion.
+It can be sent to the Irish Wrestling Anti-doping email address at iawa.antidoping@gmail.com

 The IAWA advises all members to read and understand the anti-doping rules and to understand your responsibilities under the rules.